julia-schade/Cultural-Heritage-in-Bologna/Large-Language-Models.md

 #### Inspiration for the enrichment of the knowledge graph:

-What information could I add on the Arco Knowledge Graph related to Palazzo Poggi?
+Q: What information could I add on the Arco Knowledge Graph related to Palazzo Poggi?

 <table width="100%" height="450" class="scroll-table">
     <tr>